valisoare14/Data_Structures/README.md

-# Data_Structures-implementation
+# Data_Structures
-In folderele atasate in repository au fost implementate structurile de date mentionate mai jos, asupra carora s-au realizat multiple operartii de manipulare cu aplicatii utile in lumea reala.
+In the folders attached to the repository, the data structures mentioned below have been implemented, with multiple manipulation operations performed, demonstrating practical applications in the real world.

-## Structuri implementate :
+## Implemented Structures:
-- lista simpla inlantuita
+- Singly linked list
-- lista dublu inlantuita
+- Doubly linked list
-- lista de liste
+- List of lists
-- arbore binar de cautare
+- Binary search tree
-- arbore binar echilibrat
+- Balanced binary tree
-- coada de prioritati
+- Priority queue
-- tabel de dispersie
+- Hash table
-- graf
+- Graph